Russia's war on Ukraine latest news: Zelenskiy heads to Washington seeking more U.S. support | Politics

 * Zelenskiy will meet Biden and top national security aides at the White House, participate in a joint news conference with the U.S. president, and then address a joint session of the U.S. Senate and House of Representatives. * Biden will announce nearly $2 billion in new military assistance for Ukraine, a senior U.S. official said.

-Ukrainian President Volodymyr Zelenskiy is travelling to the United States on Wednesday to meet President Joe Biden, address Congress and seek "weapons, weapons and more weapons" in his first overseas trip 300 days since Russia invaded its neighbour.
+Ukrainian President Volodymyr Zelenskiy is headed for Washington on Wednesday to meet President Joe Biden, address Congress and seek "weapons, weapons and more weapons" in his first overseas trip 300 days since Russia invaded its neighbour.
 DIPLOMACY

 * Zelenskiy's aide said the "highly symbolic" trip will disprove Russian attempts to show that U.S.-Ukrainian relations are cooling. * Zelenskiy will meet Biden and top national security aides at the White House, participate in a joint news conference with the U.S. president, and then address a joint session of the U.S. Senate and House of Representatives.